dmerejkowsky/blog/content/post/0062-let-s-build-chuck-norris-part-2-sqlite-and-conan.md

 You can think of channels as branches: the `stable` channel indicates that the recipes and binary packages have come through at least minimal quality assurance.
 (This is true for any package coming from the `conan-center` remote inside the stable channel).

-The `cmake` generator tell conan to generate some files that contain information about the dependencies that are usable by CMake.
+The `cmake` generator tells conan to generate some files that contain information about the dependencies that are usable by CMake.

 Here's how to invoke conan: